 - Structural injustice, including lack of ID and credit access

-It seems to me that there is no genetic component whatsoever to nearly any of these factors; most of them either fully external to the community, or structural in nature.
+It seems to me that there is no genetic component whatsoever to nearly any of these factors; most of them are either fully external to the community, or structural in nature.
 The good news is that this means that we don’t have to be pessimistic; reducing poverty is not simple, but there are clear policies which can help to address the causes of poverty.
 If you’re wondering why people avoid talking about the genetic component of poverty, it’s not because of a moral panic around eugenics; it’s because it’s just not that relevant to policy.

 Postscript to Poverty

 I’m rationalist-adjacent.
 I read Slate Star Codex (now Astral Codex Ten) and I subscribe to the Rational Newsletter.
 I’m interested in many of the same topics that rationalists are, but I am not a rationalist.

 Rationalists claim that “Rationality is not a rebuttal to The Narrative but a way to make sense of the world without relying on one”.
 This is a self-serving delusion.
 The discussion about poverty shows how the narrative is smuggled in under cover of data.